vmoravec/yast-rake/README.md

   You can try it out by running `rake console` which starts an IRB session and loads `rake` object into the main scope.

-  For more real examples please look at the lib/yast/rake/config/*.rb files.
+  For more real examples please look at the lib/yast/rake/config/*.rb files or or at custom configuration modules within this gem in rake/config/ directory.

 ### Config module API
   TODO